jotform/dnd-builder/CONTRIBUTING.md

 ## <a name="license"></a>License

-By contributing to JotForm DND Builder, you agree that your contributions will be licensed under its MIT license.
+By contributing to Jotform DND Builder, you agree that your contributions will be licensed under its MIT license.